Faliscan language: Second declension

 Early Faliscan inscriptions utilize the form -os as the second declension nominative singular, although this form is largely replaced by -o in later variations of the Faliscan language.
 Faliscan largely preserved the Proto-Italic form /-os/ while it was syncopated into -io in the Osco-Umbrian languages.
 However, there is at least one—possibly three—examples of the ending -io appearing in inscriptions from Capena, likely due to influence from neighboring Osco-Umbrian languages.
 The form -e, likely representing the vowel -ē, was used to represent the Faliscan second declension nominative plural.
-It is exclusively attested for in the word lete, found in a Middle Faliscan inscription.
+It is exclusively attested in the word lete, found in a Middle Faliscan inscription.
 This ending—-e—also appears as a vocative singular ending in the word uoltene from an Early Faliscan inscription.
 In the Faliscan second declension, the dative singular form was -oi and the ablative singular was -od.
 The ablative form has only been identified in Early Faliscan inscriptions, although it potentially transitioned to -o as Faliscan developed.
 Accusative singular and genitive plural second declension forms are attested with the ending -om, a remnant of the Proto-Italic form /-om/.
 Early Faliscan inscriptions often contain the second declension genitive singular ending -osio, although Middle and Late Faliscan inscriptions utilize the genitive singular form -i.
 In one Middle Faliscan inscription containing the word cicoi, the ending -oi likely functioned as a genitive singular form.
 Other Faliscan writings have been theorized to contain the genitive singular endings -io and -oio; the Faliscan scholar Dr. Gabriël Bakkum considered these theories to be unsupported by existing evidence, arguing these interpretations are misreading of the text.